 is to shut the valves that are responsible for regulating flow.
 However, do this only if the valve is accessible.
 This is good reason why homeowners should know where the primary gas connections are in the house and learn how to turn them off.
 If getting to the valve takes too long, don’t insist.

 The next step is to vacate your home.
-Natural gas doesn’t smell, so it can take a while before the occupants notice a leakage.
+Natural gas doesn’t smell, so natural gas companies add mercaptan to give it a “rotten egg” odor.
+However, for some, it can take a while before the occupants notice a leakage.
 Staying too long in the house can lead to suffocation when you inhale too much gas.
 Don’t waste time looking for where the leak is coming from or trying to verify if it’s, indeed, natural gas.
 Ensure that you leave the house with the pets as well.
 Once you are safely outside and away from your home, call emergency services.

 Use Gas Detectors